mlcommons/ck/README.md

 while sharing them only if needed as P2P or via existing private and public repositories.

-CK helps non-specialists and professionals assemble experimental setups (aka workflows or pipelines) from their own or shared components just as LEGO(TM) to quickly prototype ideas while automating, preserving, distributing, crowdsourcing and reproducing experiments.
+CK can help non-specialists and professionals assemble experimental setups (aka workflows or pipelines) from their own or shared components just as LEGO(TM) to quickly prototype ideas while automating, preserving, distributing, crowdsourcing and reproducing experiments.